utkarshkejriwal/Churn-Prediction-SpeakX/README.md

 ### Model Evaluation
 A confusion matrix is created to better understand the output received using this Machine Learning model.
-The matrix is as follows -
-          Pred 0    Pred 1
-Actual 0    943       88
-Actual 1    183      193

 Accuracy - 80.74%
 Recall - 51.33%